harvardartmuseums/api-docs/object.md

 `css3` - is the closest match to the colors listed in the [CSS3 color module specification](https://www.w3.org/TR/css3-color/)
 `hue` - is the color value mapped to the name of a hue (Red, Orange, Yellow, Green, Blue, Violet, Brown, Grey, Black, White)

-**objectnumber** describes the unique identifier for a record
-This field is also known as accession number.
-For information on the structure and meaning of these numbers see the article [A Numbers Game](http://magazine.harvardartmuseums.org/article/2015/06/23/numbers-game).

-Some fields contain numeric values that have special meaning.

-**imagepermissionlevel** describes the level of image copyright permissions for a record
-0 – ok to display images at any size
-1 – images have restrictions; display at a maximum pixel dimension of 256px
-2 – do not display any images

 **images** describes the images of the object
 An object may have zero or more images.
 As of March 2016, 91% of our objects have at least one image.